zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the FTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :code: The numerical response code the server responded with.
+   :param code: The numerical response code the server responded with.

-   :msg:  The textual message of the response.
+   :param msg:  The textual message of the response.

-   :cont_resp: True if the reply line is tagged as being continued to the next
+   :param cont_resp: True if the reply line is tagged as being continued to the next
               line.
 If so, further events will be raised and a handler may want to reassemble the pieces before processing the response any further.